3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

 Once this table (or view, or materialized view) is created in your database, you need to check that Lizmap can have a read access on it.

 If your Lizmap instance uses PostgreSQL to store the users, groups and rights, a connection profile already exists for your database.
-Then you can just add the **lizmap_search** relation inside this database (in the public schema).
+Then you can just add the ``lizmap_search`` relation inside this database (in the ``public`` schema).

-If not, or if you need to put the search data in another database (or connect with another PostgreSQL user), you need to add a new **database connection profile** in Lizmap configuration file **lizmap/var/config/profiles.ini.php**.
+If not, or if you need to put the search data in another database (or connect with another PostgreSQL user), you need to add a new **database connection profile** in Lizmap configuration file :file:`lizmap/var/config/profiles.ini.php`.
 The new profile is a new jdb prefixed section, called **jdb:search**.
 For example, add the following section (please replace the ``DATABASE_`` variables by the correct values):

 .. code-block:: ini